 8 Healthcare Trends to Monitor in 2021-2023

-The U.S. healthcare industry was worth an estimated $808 billion last year.
+The U.S. healthcare industry is worth an estimated $808 billion.

 (And globally, it's expected to surpass $10 trillion by 2022.)

 In some ways healthcare is a slow-moving industry.
 In many other ways, it's poised for disruption.